Wan Chai District

 Enquiry: 2573 2086

-Started in a limited form in 1976, the 570 sq.m. museum details the work and history of the Hong Kong Police Force and preserves certain cultural relics for historical studies.
-The Museum is divided into five galleries in which over 700 exhibits are displayed.
+Established in 1976, the 570 m2 museum details the work and history of the Hong Kong Police Force and houses a significant number of artefacts.
+The Museum is divided into four galleries in which over 600 exhibits are displayed.

-Orientation Gallery – This gallery describes the history of the Hong Kong Police Force through historical photographs, historical archives, uniforms, equipment, firearms and other artifacts.
-Significant exhibits include a 'Plague Medal' of 1894 and the head of the "Sheung Shui tiger" which was shot in 1915 after killing a policeman.
+Orientation Gallery – This gallery describes the history of the Hong Kong Police Force through photographs, archives, uniforms, equipment, firearms and other artefacts.
+Notable exhibits include a 'Plague Medal' of 1894 and the head of the "Sheung Shui Tiger" which was shot in 1915 after bitting two policemen to death.

-Triad Societies and Narcotics Gallery - This gallery features the history of local Triad Societies, the scope of their activities and the beliefs and rituals that have been known to be practised by members.
-This gallery also highlights the narcotic problem in Hong Kong through the display of replica drugs, drug smoking and trafficking paraphernalia and an example of a heroin manufacturing laboratory.
+Triad Societies and Narcotics Gallery - This gallery features the history of local Triad Societies, the scope of their activities and the beliefs and rituals which have been known to be practised by their members.
+This gallery also highlights the narcotic problem facing Hong Kong through the display of replica drugs, drug smoking and trafficking paraphernalia and a mock traditional heroin laboratory.

-Police Then & Now Gallery - This exhibition gives an overview of the transformation of Hong Kong Police Force over 160 years by exploring several areas of interest.
-The history of the Hong Kong Police Force is closely tied to the History of Hong Kong itself and it is hoped that through this exhibition, the History of Hong Kong can be seen from another perspective.
+Police Then & Now Gallery - This exhibition gives an overview of the transformation of the Hong Kong Police Force over the past 170 years by exploring several areas of interest.
+As the history of the Hong Kong Police Force is closely tied to that of Hong Kong, through this exhibition, visitors may learn the history of Hong Kong from another perspective.

 Address: 27 Coombe Road, The Peak